FisayoAdeyemi/appp505group1/README.md

 - `Predictive Analytics Report`: A detailed report on the analysis performed, including problem definition, data handling, and objectives.
 - `Google Colab Notebook`: A computational notebook where all the data preprocessing, model training, and evaluations are performed.
+- `Tableau Prep Packaged Flow`: A Tableau Prep Packaged flow that helps you replicate all the steps to clean the original Data data.

 ## Google Colab Notebook